Letterbook/Letterbook/Letterbook.Docs/_blog/2024-11-18/moderation-tooling-research.md

 In talking with people doing moderation work, I got an overwhelming sense of frustration that people with influence over the software and protocols haven't prioritized this work.
 If we are to provide a safe federated space equivalent to popular commercial platforms, we need the people involved in both the protocol and server software to pay attention.

-Improving the protocol is the more important challenge -- the fediverse is not *just* Mastodon, and ultimately any initiative to improve trust and safety between server instances will require improvements and clarifications to the protocol so the plethora of server softwares people use can continue to interoperate.
+Improving the protocol is a pressing challenge -- the fediverse is not *just* Mastodon, and ultimately any initiative to improve trust and safety between server instances will require improvements and clarifications to the protocol so the plethora of server softwares people use can continue to interoperate.
 This sort of collaboration and consensus-building takes time and a variety of perspectives.

 I was also surprised to find that data retention policy poses a set of obstacles to moderation work in the fediverse.
-Federating posts over ActivityPub is, to some degree, a data processing agreement.
+Federating posts over ActivityPub is, to some degree, a data processing arrangement, but without any kind of formal agreements in place.
 Retention is a very delicate and thorny issue with a lot of legal, social, and ethical consequences; one that many volunteer or amateur administrators are not ready to deal with.
 The GDPR is the elephant in the room, but it can also provide some guidance on good defaults for server software to set for its retention policies.

 # Recommendations